AT-US/dockify-templates/docker_images/databases/postgresql/README.md

 ## Customization

-All components are enabled by default.
-If you need to disable something:
+Most components are enabled by default.
+Backups are currently disabled but can be easily enabled:

 1. Edit `kustomization.yaml`
+2. Uncomment `backup-simple.yaml` to enable backups
-2. Comment out unwanted resources
+3. Comment out any unwanted resources to disable them
-3. Redeploy with `kubectl apply -k .`
+4. Redeploy with `kubectl apply -k .`

 ## Support

-This template is production-ready with all features enabled by default.
-No manual configuration needed!
+This template is production-ready with essential features enabled by default.
+Backup is available but needs to be manually enabled when needed!